A National Treasure

 Want to View the Flag?

 The original Bedford Flag is secured in a special room on the Flag Balcony of the Bedford Library, where it is protected from heat, light and humidity.
 It may be viewed at any time the Library is open.
-To see the flag, please ask at the Library Circulation Desk on the main floor.
+To see the flag, please ask at the Library Circulation Desk or the Reference Desk.

 In exchange for your driver’s license or other secure deposit, you will be loaned a magnetic key that will admit you to the Flag Room.
 Passing the key in front of the red light beside the door handle will unlock the door.